 - Looking for opportunities for self-improvement.
-If your actions negatively contributed to a stressful situtation, reflect on your mistakes and recognize how you can grow from this situtation.
+If your actions negatively contributed to a stressful situation, reflect on your mistakes and recognize how you can grow from this situation.

-- Recognizing people make mistakes and letting go of anger and ressentment.
+- Recognizing people make mistakes and letting go of anger and resentment.

 - Writing in a journal to help identify stressors.
 Ask yourself what caused the stress, how did it make you feel both mentally and physically, how did you react, and what made you feel better.